Opposition mounts in Arab countries that normalized relations with Israel

 Bahrain had banned protests since the 2011 uprisings, when thousands poured into the streets emboldened by pro-democracy protests in Egypt, Syria, Tunisia and Yemen.
 But in recent weeks, demonstrations have been allowed again.

-“Now people are taking some risks to be in the street and participate,” said Jawad Fairooz, a former leader of Bahrain’s outlawed Al Wefaq Party who lives in exile in London.
+“Now people are taking some risks to be in the street and participate,” said Jawad Fairooz, a former member of Bahrain's Parliament who lives in exile in London.
 “Governments want to give some relief to people’s anger by allowing them to get together.”

 As the war intensified, Arab leaders moved from condemning violence and calling for peace to more pointed criticism of Israel’s attacks in Gaza.